simoneperrotta001/ecg-anomaly-autoencoder/README.md

 - `conv_bottleneck_16 / 32 / 128` — Conv1D, inter-patient split, varying
   bottleneck width (64 is covered by `conv_interpatient`, reused rather than retrained)

+### Bottleneck sensitivity finding

+AUC across bottleneck widths follows a non-monotonic, inverted-U shape:
+16 → 0.712, **32 → 0.813**, 64 → 0.795, 128 → 0.749.
+This matches the
+expected reconstruction-vs-detection trade-off: a bottleneck too narrow loses information even for normal beats (underfitting normal morphology), while a bottleneck too wide lets the model reconstruct anomalous beats almost as well as normal ones (over-generalizing, weakening the anomaly signal).
+Notably, **32 channels performed best**, not the 64 used as the default in the main pipeline — reported here transparently rather than adjusting the "official" model choice after the fact.

 ## Model architecture (summary)